-There will be developer built sustainable house and land packages available, however new owners can choose to design and build their own homes, as owner builders or with a licenced builder.
-House designs will need to conform to the Witchcliffe Ecovillage sustainable building design guidelines, which will be available prior to subdivision.
+Yes.
+New owners can choose to design and build their own homes, as owner builders or with a licensed builder.
+House designs will need to conform to the Witchcliffe Ecovillage Building Design Guidelines, which will be available at our pre-sales launch.

-Will we be required to build our sustainable home within a certain timeframe?
+Will we be required to build within a certain timeframe?

-Yes, there’s nothing worse than buying and building in a master planned community like this and having vacant lots next door for ever and living in a never ending construction site!
-Purchasers will be required to complete construction within three years of purchase.
+Yes.
+There’s nothing worse than buying and building in a master planned community like this and having vacant lots next door forever and living in a neverending construction site.
+Purchasers will be required to complete construction within two years of purchase.

 Who will own the Witchcliffe Ecovillage agricultural lots?

-The agricultural lots will be used for high value, small scale commercial horticulture crops.
+We envisage the agricultural lots will be used for high value, small scale commercial horticulture crops.
 They will be available for purchase in Stage 2 to Ecovillage residents only, with the potential of leasehold arrangements with the developer during Stage 1.
-If you are interested in becoming one of the Witchcliffe Ecovillage’s organic farmers, please contact us
+If you are interested in becoming one of the Witchcliffe Ecovillage’s organic farmers, please contact us on [email protected].

 Can I have a pet in the Witchcliffe Ecovillage?

 In time, we hope the whole Witchcliffe Ecovillage will become a safe haven for many local wildlife species, like endangered Western ringtail possums and Baudin’s white tailed black cockatoos, already visitors in our remnant bushland.
 In order to protect the wildlife in the Ecovillage open spaces and conservation zones, we have made the difficult decision to exclude cats from the Ecovillage, and we will also include requirements in the Ecovillage strata bylaws to ensure that dogs are kept contained within private yards during the day, are on leads in communal areas, and are inside houses at night.
 Residents will have the added benefit of knowing that they’re not going to be bothered by neighbours’ barking dogs at night time.
 Chickens and ducks will be allowed to be kept by residents in appropriate housing on their private blocks and, it is expected, they will also be integrated into the community gardens.